Origin of swedish massage

 Limits and precautions

-There are certain medical conditions for which a swedish massage should not be used, as it could otherwise worsen the condition or cause other unwanted effects.
+There are certain medical conditions for which I am not permitted to perform a classical massage, as doing so could worsen the condition or cause other unwanted effects.
 These include:

 - severe osteoporosis (bone demineralization)